ben-heil/ben-heil.github.io/_posts/2021-6-7-should-not.md

 Academia isn't a bad place (says the person with a vested interest in graduate degrees being considered valuable).
 However, there are bad reasons to go into academia.
 This section shouldn't be read as "academia is the worst, go elsewhere", but instead "here are some realities of the academic world, be warned."

-#### Academia is Sales
-A common reason to become an academic is to have the freedom to choose what to research, but often your freedom to research what you want is a function of your ability to do sales.

-As a grad student, what you research is heavily dependent on your lab's focus.
-If you want to do something else, you have to convince your boss that it's a good idea[^PI].
-If that fails, you'll have to convince a panel of scientists to fund your ideas via a [fellowship](https://www.nsfgrfp.org/) instead.
-If you're fortunate enough to become a professor, you will ostensibly have control over your lab's research direction.
-You will, of course, have to convince a [granting agency](https://www.ascb.org/careers/where-to-find-research-funding-opportunities/) to fund that research direction though.

-As an academic, you'll have an unparalleled ability to choose what you work on.
-However, that freedom and the future of your career are circumscribed by your ability to convince others that what you're doing is important.

 #### Not Just More Undergrad
 There is a sort of person[^nerd] who enjoys the structure of undergraduate life.